 humans.txt file.
 The

 robots.txt and sitemap files are technically optional, but highly recommended.

 Remember, do not store your BBEdit persistent include or template files inside your local site root folder.
 If you do, BBEdit will update them, too, when it updates the rest of your site.
 Although it is not obvious from the code example above, each of these include files is in a templates and includes folder outside of the local site root folder, where BBEdit has been told to look for them in the Project Settings.

 This is where you store your include and template files.
 Include files have the .incl filename extension.
 Template files have the .tmpl filename extension.

 The siteicons.incl file contains meta content that could be put into the meta.incl file, but then it BBEdit would include it in every HTML file on the site.
 For reasons unknown, some of the meta directives for site icons are not valid HTML, so if the code was on every page, BBEdit would flag errors on every page in the website.
 This is technically correct behavior but having that many

 normal errors makes it difficult to spot the errors you’re trying to eliminate.
 Hence, a separate include file for the site icons, which is included only on the main index.html file.

-Virtually every project I have ever worked on has other materials that don’t go on the site, but are too valuable to toss out.
+Virtually every project has other materials that don’t go on the site, but are too valuable to toss out.
 The source folder allows me to keep track of those assets.
 This listing shows a

 It may not look like it, but